lando/lando/blog/posts/2020-02-07-why-you-should-sponsor-lando.md

 One of the best things about Lando is its extended ecosystem of [documentation](https://docs.lando.dev), [helpful guides](https://docs.lando.dev/guides/lando-info.html), [video tutorials](https://www.youtube.com/channel/UCl_QBNuGJNoo7yH-n18K7Kg), [blog posts](https://blog.lando.dev), [trainings, presentations and other events](https://events.lando.dev).

-Not only will these materials save you a bunch of time getting spun up or help you with that tricky Lando use case but they are free training materials to help you take your dev game to the next level.
+Not only will these materials save you a bunch of time getting spun up or help you navigate that tricky Lando use case but they are free training materials to help you take your dev game to the next level.

 We are happy to generate as much of this material as our users want and with your sponsorship we can!